 PA speakers, or public address speakers, are used to make a loud, clear sound in a large area, such as an office.
 You will find them in many different places, from classrooms to factories and even nightclubs!
 Most importantly for us, however, they include the most amazing designs and are designed for a variety of purposes.

-You will find that PA speakers can be subdivided into ‘main speakers’, which produce loud noise in the PA system, ‘subwoofers’ used to produce bass notes and ‘live monitoring speakers’, which artists use to hear their individual role on stage.
+You will find that PA speakers can be subdivided into ‘main speakers’, which produce loud noise in the PA system, ‘subwoofers’ used to produce bass notes and ‘live monitoring speakers’, which artists use to hear their individual roles on stage.

 In business and education, you will often use key speakers.
 There are two main types of PA speaker; performance and functionality.
 Active speakers require the use of a mixer to mix and send audio to them, while active speakers connect directly to electrical outlets and do not require additional computer equipment to produce sound.